Joke: Framing: "Have you heard the one…"

 Framing is done with a (frequently formulaic) expression which keys the audience in to expect a joke.
 "Have you heard the one…", "Reminds me of a joke I heard…", "So, a lawyer and a doctor…"; these conversational markers are just a few examples of linguistic frames used to start a joke.
 Regardless of the frame used, it creates a social space and clear boundaries around the narrative which follows.
 Audience response to this initial frame can be acknowledgement and anticipation of the joke to follow.
 It can also be a dismissal, as in "this is no joking matter" or "this is no time for jokes".

 The performance frame serves to label joke-telling as a culturally marked form of communication.
 Both the performer and audience understand it to be set apart from the "real" world.
 "An elephant walks into a bar…"; a person sufficiently familiar with both the English language and the way jokes are told automatically understands that such a compressed and formulaic story, being told with no substantiating details, and placing an unlikely combination of characters into an unlikely setting and involving them in an unrealistic plot, is the start of a joke, and the story that follows is not meant to be taken at face value (i.e. it is non-bona-fide communication).
 The framing itself invokes a play mode; if the audience is unable or unwilling to move into play, then nothing will seem funny.

 Telling

 Following its linguistic framing the joke, in the form of a story, can be told.
 It is not required to be verbatim text like other forms of oral literature such as riddles and proverbs.
 The teller can and does modify the text of the joke, depending both on memory and the present audience.
 The important characteristic is that the narrative is succinct, containing only those details which lead directly to an understanding and decoding of the punchline.
 This requires that it support the same (or similar) divergent scripts which are to be embodied in the punchline.

-The narrative always contains a protagonist who becomes the "butt" or target of the joke.
-This labelling serves to develop and solidify stereotypes within the culture.
-It also enables researchers to group and analyse the creation, persistence and interpretation of joke cycles around a certain character.
-Some people are naturally better performers than others; however, anyone can tell a joke because the comic trigger is contained in the narrative text and punchline.
-A joke poorly told is still funny, unless errors or omissions make the intended relationship between the narrative and the punchline unintelligible.